Avik-Das-567/Netflix-Style-Movie-Recommender/README.md

 ## 🎬 **Recommendation Logic**

 When a user selects a movie:
-- App retrieves its index from the movies DataFrame.
+- The app retrieves its index from the movies DataFrame.
 - Fetches its row in the similarity matrix.
 - Sorts other movies by descending similarity score.
 - Recommends the top 5 most similar movies.